-- 2. We reconciled the total number of full time classroom teachers per the schedule "Experience of Public Principals, Assistant Principals and Full Time Classroom Teachers" (Schedule 4) to the combined total number of full time classroom teachers per this schedule and to the School's supporting payroll records as of October 1st - 3.
-We reconciled the combined total of principals and assistant principals per the schedule "Experience of Public Principals, Assistant Principals and Full Time Classroom Teachers" (Schedule 4) to the combined total of principals and assistant principals per this schedule. - 4.
-We obtained a list of principals, assistant principals, and full time teachers by classification as of October 1st and as reported on the schedule.
+- 2. We reconciled the total number of full time classroom teachers per Schedule 4 Experience of Public Principal, Assistant Principal, and Full Time Classroom Teachers to the combined total number of full time classroom teachers per Schedule 2 and to the School's supporting payroll records as of October 1st. - 3.
+We reconciled the combined total of principals and assistant principals per Schedule 4 Experience of Public Principal, Assistant Principal, and Full Time Classroom Teachers to the combined total of principals and assistant principals per Schedule 2. - 4.
+We obtained a list of principals, assistant principals, and full time teachers by classification as of October 1st and as reported on Schedule 2.
 We traced each of the teachers to the individual's personnel file to determine if the individual's education level was properly classified on the schedule.